uploadcare/uploadcare-rails/MIGRATING_V5.md

 7. Replace `Uploadcare::Rails::Group` with `Uploadcare::Rails::AttachedFiles`.
 8. Move manual Uploadcare API usage to `Uploadcare::Rails.client` or explicit `Uploadcare::Client` instances.
 9. Replace `uploadcare_config:` with `uploadcare_client:` where you need tenant-specific credentials.
+10. Replace `do_not_store:` with `store_files_after_save = false` in application configuration.
-10. Run your full application test suite and exercise any upload forms, background jobs, and Active Storage flows that use Uploadcare.
+11. Run your full application test suite and exercise any upload forms, background jobs, and Active Storage flows that use Uploadcare.